k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

   * A query is either populated automatically in the **sql** input argument or must be added manually.
 A query can be validated in the [Query Builder window](/articles/11_query_builder/02_query_builder_window.md) by clicking **QB** in the **sql** input argument field.

   * The **size** value is used to group the rows from **parent_rows** where each group is used to generate the WHERE clause for the provided SQL statement.
-The **size** is important for the Actor's performance because it allows  to generate less calls to the source DB.
+The **size** is important for the Actor's performance since it enables generating less calls to the source DB.

-  * The WHERE clause is generated automatically in the same way as for regular populations and is not visible in the Actor's UI.
+  * The WHERE clause is generated automatically in the same way as regular populations and is not visible in the Actor's UI.

     For example, when the **sql** input argument includes: